thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/350 years before exodus story/Corporate Resistance: FTL Travel and the Panic of Control.md

-Corporate Resistance: FTL Travel and the Panic of Control350 Years Before Project Exodus
+Corporate Resistance: FTL Travel and the Panic of Control 350 Years Before Project Exodus

 The success of the Daedalus was meant to be a moment of celebration.
 Humanity had cracked the code to faster-than-light (FTL) travel, finally unlocking the means to traverse the vast expanse of space.
 For the dreamers, it was a promise of new frontiers.
 For Earth’s mega-corporations, it was an existential threat.